 Find or provide disability support with Like Family

 Do you have a physical disability and would like some assistance with chores, or would like to learn a new skill or simply want companionship?
-If you are based in NSW, NDIS-approved provider Like Family is the answer for you.
-With a flat rate of $40 per hour (including weekends and public holidays), sign up now to choose a Social Carer in your local area who has the skills you need and has similar interests to your own.
+If you are based in NSW, Queensland or Victoria, NDIS-approved provider Like Family is the answer for you.
+Sign up now to choose a Social Carer in your local area who has the skills you need and has similar interests to your own.